Boko Haram insurgency: Maiduguri bombing

 On 10 January, 19 people were killed in a suicide bombing at a market in Maiduguri.
 The city is at the heart of the Boko Haram insurgency.
-On 12 January, Boko Haram carried out an unsuccessful attack on a Chadian Army base.
+On 12 January, Boko Haram carried out an unsuccessful attack on a Cameroonian Army base.

 Counter-offensive against Boko Haram

 On 23 January, a coalition of military forces from Nigeria, Chad, Cameroon, and Niger began a counter-insurgency campaign against Boko Haram.
 In the early hours of 25 January, Boko Haram launched a major assault on the city.
 On 26 January, CNN reported that the attack on Maiduguri by "hundreds of gunmen" had been repelled, but the nearby town of Monguno was captured by Boko Haram.
 The Nigerian Army said they repelled another attack on Maiduguri on 31 January.

 On 4 February, the Chad Army killed over 200 Boko Haram militants.
 On 4 and 5 February, Boko Haram carried out a massacre in Fotokol, Far North Region, Cameroon, killing 81 civilians, 13 Chadian soldiers and 6 Cameroonian soldiers.
 On 6 February, Boko Haram attacked Bosso and Diffa in Niger.
 On 15 February, a suicide bombing occurred in Damaturu.
 On 17 February, the Nigerian military retook Monguno in a coordinated air and ground assault.
 On 22 February, a suicide bombing occurred in Potiskum.
 On 24 February, suicide bombings occurred in Potiskum and Kano.
 On 2 March, the Nigerian Armed Forces defeated Boko Haram in the Battle of Konduga.

-On 7 March, Boko Haram's leader Abubakar Shekau pledged allegiance to the Islamic State of Iraq and the Levant (ISIL) via an audio message posted on the organisation's Twitter account.
+On 7 March, Boko Haram's leader Abubakar Shekau pledged allegiance to the Islamic State (IS) via an audio message posted on the organisation's Twitter account.
 Nigerian Army spokesperson Sami Usman Kukasheka said the pledge was a sign of weakness and that Shekau was like a "drowning man".
 That same day, five suicide bomb blasts left 54 dead and 143 wounded.
 On 12 March, ISIL's spokesman Abu Mohammad al-Adnani released an audiotape in which he welcomed the pledge of allegiance, and described it as an expansion of the group's caliphate to West Africa.

 Following its declaration of loyalty to ISIL, Boko Haram was designated as the group's "West Africa Province" (Islamic State West Africa Province, or ISWAP) while Shekau was appointed as its first vali (governor).
 Furthermore, ISIL started to support Boko Haram, but also began to interfere in its internal matters.
 For example, ISIL's central leadership attempted to reduce Boko Haram's brutality toward civilians and internal critics, as Shekau's ideology was "too extreme even for the Islamic State".